davidfialho14/davmail_docker/README.md

 Repository containing the configuration files to build an image for the Davmail service

 # Setup and Deployment Instructions #
-_Running some of these commands may need to be run with sudo_
+_Some of these commands may need to be run with sudo_

 The setup is composed of the following steps: